techconative/restel-docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.